fnc12/sqlite_orm/README.md

     * if table doesn't exist it is created
     * if table exists its colums are being compared with table_info from db and
         * if there are columns in db that do not exist in storage (excess) table will be dropped and recreated if `preserve` is `false`, and table will be copied into temporary table without excess columns, source table will be dropped, copied table will be renamed to source table (sqlite remove column technique) if `preserve` is `true`. `preserve` is the first argument in `sync_schema` function.
 It's default value is `false`.
 Beware that setting it to `true` may take time for copying table rows.
         * if there are columns in storage that do not exist in db they will be added using 'ALTER TABLE ...
-ADD COLUMN ...' command and table data will not be dropped but if any of added columns is null but has not default value table will be dropped and recreated
+ADD COLUMN ...' command and table data will not be dropped.
+Also, if any of added columns is null, this column must be generated or with default value.
+Otherwise - table will be dropped and recreated.
         * if there is any column existing in both db and storage but differs by any of properties (type, pk, notnull) table will be dropped and recreated (dflt_value isn't checked cause there can be ambiguity in default values, please beware).

 The best practice is to call this function right after storage creation.